Slow persuasion: Model

 \subsection{Strategies and equilibrium}

 We focus on Markov perfect equilibria, in which players' behaviour depends on the past only through the current state $p_t$.
 These equilibria are natural and standard, and avoid technical issues that can arise in continuous time.
-We remark, however, that non-Markov equilibria (suitably defined) can differ qualitatively from Markov perfect ones.
+It is worth noting, however, that there may be other equilibria (suitably defined), and that these may differ qualitatively from the ones that we study.

 \begin{definition} A function $[0,1] \to \R^n$ is \emph{piecewise continuous} iff its discontinuities form a discrete subset of $(0,1)$. \footnote{A subset of $(0,1)$ is \emph{discrete} iff each of its members is an isolated point: it lives in a neighbourhood that contains no other members.} \end{definition}